magomezs/CPMclass/README.md

 # CPMclass

 This repository includes:
-1. A c++ class to interpret CPM caffe models and weights, obtaining person skeletons.
+1. A c++ class to interpret CPM caffe deploy (.prototxt) and learnt model (.caffemodel) files, obtaining person skeletons.
 This class is defined by the files cpm_c++.cpp and cpm_c++.h

 2. A caffe python layer (parts_extractor.py) whose input is a person image blob and its outputs are nine body parts images blobs corresponging to: head, upper right arm, lower right arm, upper laeft arm, lower left arm, upper right leg, lower right leg, upper left leg, and lower left leg.
+The deploy and learnt model files must be given.

 <br />